mui/material-ui/docs/src/pages/demos/expansion-panels/expansion-panels-fr.md

 {{"demo": "pages/demos/expansion-panels/DetailedExpansionPanel.js"}}

+## Performances

+The content of ExpansionPanels is mounted by default even if the panel is not expanded.
+This default behavior has server-side rendering and SEO in mind.
+If you render expensive component trees inside your panels or simply render many panels it might be a good idea to change this default behavior by enabling the `unmountOnExit` in `TransitionProps`: `<ExpansionPanel TransitionProps={{ unmountOnExit: true }} />`.
+As with any performance optimization this is not a silver bullet.
+Be sure to identify bottlenecks first and then try out these optimization strategies.

 ## Panneau d'extension personnalisé

 Si vous avez lu le [overrides page de documentation](/customization/overrides/) mais vous n'êtes pas sûr de sauter dans, ici est un exemple de la façon dont vous pouvez personnaliser la couleur de fond du `ExpansionPanelSummary` et le rembourrage de `ExpansionPanelDetails`.